 The ship conducted training exercises and escorted convoys along the northeast coast.
 On 25 March, it sailed from New York to Plymouth, England, to complete its first trans-Atlantic convoy.
 After entering the Mediterranean through the Strait of Gibraltar on 9 July, the USS Marsh escorted convoys between North Africa, Malta, and southern Italy until the middle of August.
 Subsequently, it went to Naples with the assault forces for "Operation Dragoon", the invasion of Southern France.
-For the following month, the ship stayed in the Mediterranean to provide gunfire support and convoying supplies in the area.
+For the following month, the ship stayed in the Mediterranean to provide gunfire support and convoy supplies in the area.
 In 1945, the ship joined in the active pacification of bypassed islands in the Marianas.
 It began broadcasting propaganda messages in Japanese and Okinawan, sailing among the various islands of that group, including Asuncion, Sarigan, Maug, and Agrihan, and taking on prisoners as they surrendered.

-In early 1946, the USS Marsh came back to the United States for shipyard overhaul at San Pedro, California.
+In early 1946, the USS Marsh came back to the United States for a shipyard overhaul at San Pedro, California.
 It sailed for the South Pacific once more on 16 May, as the ship had to provide power to the island Kwajalein until September.
 On 31 March 1947, the ship returned to Pearl Harbor and operated in the Hawaiian Islands and off the coast of California for the next 3 years.
 In June 1950, after the invasion of South Korea by the Communists, it was deployed to the Pacific and subsequently arrived in Pusan, where the ship supplied power to the city for 2 weeks.
 On 26 March, the USS Marsh returned to the West Coast and was stationed in San Francisco for 3 months before reporting to the Fleet Sonar School at San Diego.
 From then until 1952, it conducted training exercises for the school and with other units of the fleet off the southern coast of California.
 Between 1952 and 1961, the ship operated out of San Diego, preponderantly with the Fleet Sonar School for six months, and served in the western Pacific for the remainder of each year.

-On 10 September 1957, the USS Marsh went to San Francisco Naval Shipyard for overhaul and then in reserve.
+On 10 September 1957, the USS Marsh went to the San Francisco Naval Shipyard for overhaul and then in reserve.
 However, before being decommissioned, it completed 2 cruises: one to Mexico and one to Hawaii.
-After decommission, the ship remained in service as an anti-submarine training ship of the Selected Reserve Forces.
-It was recommissioned on 15 December and one month later, it went to Pearl Harbor.
+After decommissioning, the ship remained in service as an anti-submarine training ship of the Selected Reserve Forces.
+It was recommissioned on 15 December, and one month later, it went to Pearl Harbor.
 Another month later, it cruised to the western Pacific.
 There, it conducted training exercises for and patrolled with units of the South Vietnamese Navy.
-On 1 August 1961, the USS Marsh was once again placed in service, in reserve.
+On 1 August 1961, the USS Marsh was once again placed in service in reserve.
 It was subsequently reassigned as a Naval Reserve training ship and continued this activity until 1969.
 The USS Marsh was struck from the Naval Vessel Register in 1973 and later sold for scrap.

-By virtue of the remarkable career it had, the USS Marsh received numerous awards, including:
+Through the remarkable career it had, the USS Marsh received numerous awards, including: